 ConvTranspose2d Explained: Learnable Upsampling in PyTorch

-Despite the name "deconvolution" that floats around in older papers, this is not a true mathematical inverse of convolution.
-The accurate mental model has two steps [3]:
+Despite the name "deconvolution" floating around in older papers, this is not a true mathematical inverse of convolution.
+The accurate mental model has two steps:

 1 2 1 0 2